cn0047/stash/ed/t/t.patterns.messaging/README.md

 3. Deliver — The messaging system moves the message from the sender’s computer to the receiver’s computer, making it available to the receiver.
 4. Receive — The receiver reads the message from the channel.
 5. Process — The receiver extracts the data from the message.

 Messaging pattern - is a network-oriented architectural pattern which describes how two different parts of a Message-Passing-System communicate with each other.
-(You don't have to say what to do, you have to send message and system will decide what to do...).
+(You don't have to say what to do, you have to send message and system will decide what to do).

 Specific benefits of messaging: